-Pakistan locked in tight election between ex-cricketer and jailed ex-PM's party
+Pakistan's Imran Khan sees projected lead after just 10-15 percent votes counted

 The Pakistan Peoples Party (PPP), which has been overtaken by Khan’s PTI as the main challenger to PML-N, has also alleged intimidation by spy agencies.

+PML-N spokeswoman Maryam Aurangzeb said there had also been complaints about the vote counting.

+“We have serious reservations.
+Our political agents have been pushed out, and results are being withheld,” she told a press conference.

-Sharif’s PML-N has been touting its delivery of mega infrastructure projects, especially roads and power stations that helped hugely reduce electricity blackouts, as proof the country is on the path to prosperity.
+Sharif’s PML-N has been hoping its delivery of mega infrastructure projects, especially roads and power stations that helped hugely reduce electricity blackouts, would win over.

 “If we get the opportunity, we will change the destiny of Pakistan,” said Shehbaz Sharif, brother of Nawaz and the PML-N president, as he cast his vote in Lahore.
 “We will bring an end to unemployment, eradicate poverty and promote education”.